pascallaliberte/modestjs.works/_i18n/en/_posts/2018-12-14-first-example-3-ways-code-cart.md

 ![cart example](/assets/images/post/cart-example-01.jpg)

 That whole page could be managed via a Single-Page Application (SPA), but let's see how to make this more modest.
-That means the markup will be prepared server-side, and we'll add behaviour via javascript.
+That means the markup will be prepared server-side, and we'll add behaviour via JavaScript.

 On this page, there are two components in need of some added behaviour:

 1. the `cart`, listing the items in the middle of the page, allowing the user to change the quantity of each item
 2. the `cart-quantity`, in the top right, showing the overall quantity in the cart

-Modern JS allows us to define the javascript code for each component separately, and then combined together using a compiler like webpack, and so that's what we'll do.
+Modern JS allows us to define the JavaScript code for each component separately, and then combined together using a compiler like webpack, and so that's what we'll do.

 ## Strategy 1: Vanilla JS